 - Take a section 179 deduction for the full cost of the office furniture. - Take part of the cost of the furniture as a section 179 deduction and depreciate the balance. - Depreciate the full cost of the office furniture.

-The furniture is 7-year property.
-If Donald does not take a section 179 deduction, he multiplies \$1,975, the cost of the furniture, by 30% to figure his special depreciation allowance of \$593.
-His depreciable basis after the special allowance is \$1,382 (\$1,975 - \$593).
-He then multiplies \$1,382 by 14.29% (.1429) to get his MACRS depreciation deduction of \$197.49.
+The furniture is 7-year property under MACRS.
+Donald does not take a section 179 deduction.
+He multiplies \$1,975 by 14.29% (.1429) to get his MACRS depreciation deduction of \$282.23.

 Personal Property Converted to Business Use